-Spearing, a Democrat, was the representative for Louisiana's 2nd congressional district from 1927 to 1931.
+Spearing was the representative for Louisiana’s 2nd congressional district and was a Democrat.
+He served from 1927 to 1931.

 From May 1924 to Mar 1931, Spearing missed 110 of 379 roll call votes, which is 29.0%.
 This is worse than the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1926-Mar 1927||33||4||12.1%||74th|